 What Season Should I Prune in?

 In reality, you can prune a strong and established tree whenever your heart desires.
 But, for optimal results, you should not prune your trees when they are budding and growing in the spring.
-Doing so could prevent growth and place unneeded stress on the tree.
+Doing so could prevent growth, place unneeded stress on the tree, and lead to deadwood.
 The best time to prune the tree crown is after the leaves have grown to their full size for the season.
 This may vary depending on tree variety.